Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 \subsubsection{Preventing SDs from Impacting Users}

 This theme investigates whether and how practitioners attempt to prevent SDs from affecting end users.
-It helps uncover design, testing, or communication strategies that aim to reduce user-facing consequences of unresolved vulnerabilities. \\
+It helps uncover design, \cb{mitigation,} and communication strategies that aim to reduce \cb{or prevent} user-facing consequences of unresolved vulnerabilities. \\

 \textbf{Findings.} While some participants (P8, P11, P14, P15, P19, P20) believed that ensuring user experience is unaffected by SDs falls outside their role responsibilities, some others (P1, P4, P6) felt it was impossible to fully shield the user experience from the effects of SDs.